 Use the table to determine the correct Dogi Size for the jacket.
 For example, for Chest Size 104 cm, the Dogi Size will be 4, but for 107 cm, it will be 4L.
 In borderline cases, say the 105-106 cm range, it's personal taste: some aikidoka choose a larger size (4L instead of 4) for comfort and a bigger profile.

-Please note that your current dogi size may not be a reliable reference since sizing is different for the other suppliers and--even for them--varies from model to model.
+Please note that your current dogi size will almost certainly not be a reliable reference since sizing is different for the other suppliers and--even for them--varies from model to model.

 BODY STRUCTURE: Our fitting method works well since the upper body--the torso--is usually more or less tubular with the Chest Size roughly 10-15 cm greater than the waist.
 For other body structures, the solutions are simple.

 Large Waist: If it's significantly closer to the Chest Size--say a difference of 5-9 cm--the Dogi Size from the table probably won't give you enough overlap at the waist.
-In this case, make a Special Order (EZW Option) to get extra Width and accomodate your waist; it also comes with slightly wider sleeves.
+In this case, make a Special Order (B Option) to get extra Width and accomodate your waist; it also comes with slightly wider sleeves.

 For example, if your Chest Size is 104 cm, your Dogi Size will be 4 but, if your waist is around 97 cm instead of the ideal 89 cm, you should order Dogi Size 4B.